Professor Michael (Fred) Thomas, BSc(Hons.) MSc DPhil(Oxon) CPsychol FBPsS FAPS SFHEA

 I’ve no idea either, Kevin.

 Biog: I studied Psychology at the University of Exeter from 1987-1990, gaining a BSc(Hons.) degree, and completed an MSc in Cognitive Science at the University of Birmingham in 1991-1992, where my masters thesis was supervised by Prof. Glyn Humphreys.
 I then moved to the University of Oxford from 1992-1995, where I completed a D.Phil in Experimental Psychology under the supervision of Prof. Kim Plunkett and Prof. Alan Allport.
 My thesis explored the acquisition and functioning of the bilingual lexicon using empirical and computational methods.
 Between 1995 and 1998, I lectured at the University of Winchester, until joining Prof. Annette Karmiloff-Smith’s research lab at the Institute of Child Health as a research fellow.
 I joined Birkbeck College in 2002, and I am currently a Professor of Cognitive Neuroscience.
 I established the Developmental Neurocognition Laboratory in 2003, within Birkbeck’s world-leading Centre for Brain and Cognitive Development.
 The focus of my laboratory is to use multi-disciplinary methods to understand the brain and cognitive bases of cognitive variability.
 In 2006, the lab was the co-recipient of the Queen’s Anniversary Prize for Higher Education.
 In 2010, I became Director of the Centre for Educational Neuroscience, a tri-institutional research centre which aims to further translational research between neuroscience and education, and establish new transdisciplinary accounts in the learning sciences.
-I am a Chartered Psychologist, Fellow of the British Psychological Society, and Fellow of the American Psychological Society.
+I am a Chartered Psychologist, Fellow of the British Psychological Society, Fellow of the American Psychological Society, and Senior Fellow of the Higher Education Academy.
 Sometimes I have been called Fred.
 Here’s why.
 I’m married with twin sons.

 I’m a big fan of fencing.
 Here, I’m on piste attacking the man in dark trousers.